canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 }
 ```

 Why should it throw?
 Why is that `Quantity = 2` there?
-Because, we buried somewhere in the `FakeStockService` not enough stock.
+Because we buried somewhere in the `FakeStockService` not enough stock.
 Something like this,

 ```csharp
 public class FakeStockService : IStockService